dwolverton/smart-beatle/readme.md

 * *Charging Pads* The beetle receives charge when it ends its turn on one of these.
 * *The Ant Hill* Ants periodically appear from this hill.
 The frequency increases as the game goes on.
 Check its `nextMove` property to see how many turns until the next ant--one means it will be this turn, immediately after the beetle's action.
 * *Beads* The beetle can collect beads to be used as ammunition against ants.
-There is a constant total number of beads in the game.
-(The beetle's ammo + the beads on the field.
+There is a constant total number of beads in the game. (the beetle's ammo + the beads on the field)

 ### Turns
 Each turn starts with the `BeatleAI` having a chance to examine the `GameState` and responding by selecting and returning one of three actions: